-How do these senses work?
+How do taste and smell work?

 Our sense of taste is powered by taste receptors found in the taste buds on our tongues and also in our mouths.
 The information they collect is sent to the brain.
 However, the smell of food also hugely influences how we taste.

 The sense of taste provides five basic different tastes:

 - Umami (the taste of meaty/savoury substances).